rails hotwire frontend

 • Add one Turbo Stream action

-For the database side of performance, my post on database optimization techniques for Rails covers indexing strategies, query optimization, and N+1 elimination patterns that pair well with Hotwire’s server-rendered approach.
+For the database side of that decision, my post on database optimization techniques for Rails covers indexing strategies, query optimization, and N+1 elimination patterns that pair well with server-rendered interfaces.

 Further Reading